shbxio/CAP/Data/README.md

 ### **`Lever`**

 **1.** Press "Tables" and select "Custom" at the top.
-There you should find the table "World regions" which you should open.
+There you should find the table "Lever" which you should open.
 If there are entries stored there, you need to delete them before uploading our Excel file.

 **2.** Now you need to upload the Excel file "Levers".
 Follow the same steps as for the "World Region".

-**3.** Then when you land on this page you see in the image below, it should look exactly like the image below.
+**3.** Then, when you land on the "Map Table" page, you should adjust it so that it looks exactly like the following image.
 ![mapTableLevers](https://github.com/shbxio/CAP/assets/43991954/a8a00500-b3ea-47ad-99e2-85a2f5d956d8)

 **4.** Then you should see the entries in the table.
 ![leversEntries](https://github.com/shbxio/CAP/assets/43991954/639ccf82-26fc-4bf6-bdd4-f6c0d60979a2)

-**5.** Then press " Keys ".
+**5.** After that press "Keys".

 **6.** Press "New key"

-**7.** Fill the relevant input fields, as in the image below, and then presses "Save".
+**7.** Fill the relevant input fields, as in the image below, and then press "Save".
 <br>
 ![keyLevers](https://github.com/shbxio/CAP/assets/43991954/5a9c370d-7dda-45b7-a44b-b37e808426ab)